devmichmich/pyscript_test/README.md

 # pyscript_test
 pyscript is a javascript library that allows insert elements of python code into html files

-in this example there is simple Depth-first search algorithm performed on two dimensional matrix with 1 and 0 (counting groups of "1" inside two dimensional image; groups that don't have border with edge of the image)
+This example shows how to use short python3 script inside html file.
+This is implementation of Depth-first search algorithm which calculates how many groups of "1"s are in the middle of two dimensional matrix/image filled 1 and 0.

+Pyscript is a project in early stage; a little bit slow at the moment, but could be is for many things.